In This Article

 If you’re looking to have lymphatic drainage done to you, Lanini suggests searching for a licensed professional with references and experience, much like you would when choosing a physician.
 Basically, you want someone who knows what they’re doing so you get the best results.
 If you bruise easily, like me, avoid taking anything that can cause blood thinning, like ibuprofen, one week before your appointment.

-If you’re going the at-home route (which, yes, because we’re all unfortunately in quarantine): Get the tools you need, like an oil or lotion for slip, a dry brush, or a lymphatic drainage tool that can aid you in your DIY experience.
+If you’re going the at-home route: Get the tools you need, like an oil or lotion for slip, a dry brush, or a lymphatic drainage tool that can aid you in your DIY experience.
 Note: You shouldn’t be pressing that hard that you’d actually bruise yourself at home.
 But, I know some people mark easier than others, so just wanted to throw that out there.

 Wood told me exactly how to prep for my at-home lymphatic drainage regimen (more on that below), which she also tells you in her video, which included a body brush (I had one collecting dust in my bathroom) and the cool wooden tool she uses.
 It's De la Heart's Lymphatic Drainage Body Tool ($29)—which the company graciously gifted to me for this story, full disclosure—with some jojoba oil to help the tool glide over your skin.